darman12/asteroids/README.md

 School assignment to implement a "clone" of the classic video game Asteroids using C++.
 This was a sort of capstone project for the semester where we used the object oriented programming paradigm we had been studying.
 This readme is focused on the project and what I learned, you will find instructions on building the game from source at the bottom of this page.

 ## Scope of project
-James N Helfrich, faculty member of the College of Computer Science and Electrical Engineering at Brigham Young University - Idaho, provided some of the core components of the game, such as the game loop and uiDraw, an abstraction over OpenGL.
-The game loop and graphics drawing were outside of the scope of the course; thus, the instructor provided this code.
+James N Helfrich, faculty member of the College of Computer Science and Electrical Engineering at Brigham Young University - Idaho, provided some of the core components of the game, such as uiDraw, an abstraction over OpenGL.
+The graphics drawing was outside of the scope of the course; thus, the instructor provided this code.
 My responsibility was to design and implement additional classes and game logic that would complete the game.
 This started with designing the classes with class diagrams.

 ## What I learned
 This project was the largest project I had worked on before.
 The project included several files and many classes.
 I practiced designing and implementing classes, then using them in my program.
 That was a lot of fun.